pedropauloc/pedropauloc/README.md

 ### Hi! 😁

 My name is Pedro Paulo Carvalho from Brazil (🇧🇷).
-I work as an SRE (Site Reliability Engineer) intern at [Neon](https://neon.com.br/), I study computer science.
+I work as an SRE (Site Reliability Engineer) and DevOps Engineer, I study computer science.
 I'm entering the world of programming.
-I am currently studying Python.

 In my free time I like to play basketball (🏀), to watch movies (🎞️) and series (📺) and to listen to music (🎵).